Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 However, it can have as much as 120 mg of caffeine!
 The benefit of making your own chai masala mix is that you can use as much black tea as you like.

-This allows you to boost or reduce the caffeine content according to your preferences.
+This allows you to adjust the caffeine content according to your preferences.

 Chai latte from concentrate

-Another popular way of making a chai latte is using a concentrate.
+Another popular way to make a chai latte is by using a concentrate.

 Coffee shops often make their chai using this method.
 You can also purchase chai concentrate at most grocery stores.

-A Starbucks tall (8 oz or 237 ml) chai latte is made from concentrate and has exactly 50 mg of caffeine, but it will have more depending on the cup size.
+A Starbucks tall (8-oz or 237-ml) chai latte is made from concentrate and contains exactly 50 mg of caffeine, but the amount may vary depending on the cup size.

 However, you can purchase stronger chai concentrates.
-For example, Tazo Chai concentrate is available at almost any grocery store.
+For example, Tazo Chai concentrate is widely available at most grocery stores.

 Chai latte from syrup